ImranQureshi25/Flight_Data_Analysis_Python_Project/README.md

 - Aggregations and visualizations:
   - Aggregates fares by class (Economy/Business), route (source → destination), and time-of-day windows (departure/arrival buckets).
   - Produces distribution plots and summary statistics to describe fare behavior by route, class, lead time, and time of day.

+  ## What the R file does
+  - Performs price and duration variable transformation to preserve normal distribution.
+  - Calculates correlation coefficient to provide context for price and duration relationship.
+  - Creates scatter plot with trend line to determine price from specified duration.

 ## Key Insights
 - Price-per-hour analysis reveals airlines with much higher or lower unit costs than absolute fares suggest.